ubrant/documents-reader/README.md

 ## Usage

-Helper scripts are included for easy use:
+Helper scripts are included for easy utilization:

   * ***run-reader.sh*** for Linux distros; *and*
   * ***run-reader.bat*** for Windows